- Page 1:Make Your Home Smarter

-Credit: NestOur top pick: The Nest Protect will let you know in what room a fire is burning, and works with a wide range of smart home services.
-The Roost Battery is a great budget option for those who want to retrofit alarms already in their home.
+Credit: NestOur top pick: The Nest Protect detects both smoke and carbon monoxide, will let you know in what room a fire is burning, and works with a wide range of smart home services.

 What they will do for you: Make vacuuming less of a chore.
 You'll still have to break out the Hoover from time to time, but a robot vacuum will help cut down on the daily accumulation of dust and pet hair.
 And, because of its low profile, a robot vacuum can get to places you can't, like under your bed or dresser.

 Our top pick: Samsung's Powerbot R7070 performed the best on our tests, picking up all sorts of pet hair, dirt, and cereal.
 It also works with Alexa, Google Home, and Samsung's SmartThings smart home system.

 Our budget pick: The Eufy Robovac 11 costs less than $300, yet also did very well on our tests.
 It doesn't have any smart-home connectivity, though.

 What they will do for you: Control all of your entertainment devices — TV, stereo, cable box and more — with just one device.
 Plus, some universal remotes will also let you control smart home devices, such as lights and your thermostat.
 And these remotes can be linked to Alexa, so that you can change channels and more using your voice.

 Our top pick: Logitech's line of Harmony remotes are the only ones worth considering.
 The Harmony Elite is the top-of-the-line, letting you control up to 15 devices, as well as a host of smart home gadgets.